Appfire Exceeds $150M in ARR and Closes 2022 with Key Executive and Board Member Appointments

 - Carilu Dietrich, the co-founder of Pledge 1% who supported Atlassian's rapid expansion before the company's IPO, and Steve Cross, a recipient of the Atlassian Lifetime Achievement Award for his pivotal role in expanding the company's Americas Partner Channel, were appointed to the Advisory Board.

-- At the executive level, Alex Triplett joined Appfire as Chief Financial Officer (CFO) and Chief Operating Officer after serving as CFO at ION Investment Group, where he helped the company raise and refinance $27.5 billion; Jill Adams, former Chief Marketing Officer (CMO) at Absorb Software, with more than 20 years of experience, joined as CMO; and Ed Frederici joined as Chief Technology Officer (CTO).
+- At the executive level, Alex Triplett joined Appfire as Chief Financial Officer (CFO) and Chief Operating Officer after serving as the Global Head of Corporate Development and divisional CFO at ION Investment Group, where he helped the company raise and refinance $27.5 billion; Jill Adams, former Chief Marketing Officer (CMO) at Absorb Software, with more than 20 years of experience, joined as CMO; and Ed Frederici joined as Chief Technology Officer (CTO).
 Ed previously served as CTO for Salesforce Marketing Cloud (previously ExactTarget), Terminus and Cheetah Digital.

 You can read more about these leadership, board, and advisory appointments on Appfire's blog.